Symptoms of Low Testosterone

 • Treat reversible causes (e.g., sleep apnea, medication effects).

-• Clarify fertility goals — most testosterone therapies suppress sperm production.
+• Clarify fertility goals — most testosterone therapies suppress sperm production, so enclomiphene or clomiphene may be preferred if you want children.

 Treatment Options & Costs